 First Aid for Scalding: How to Treat Hot Water Burn Injury

-Many burns are often caused by dry heat, chemical, and electrical burns.
+Many burns are caused by dry heat, chemical, and electrical burns.
 But a burn caused by steam or hot water — is called a scald.
+Hot water burns happens in various settings, such as the kitchen, bathroom, or workplace.
+They range rom partial thickness burns, causing redness and blisters, to full thickness burns, penetrating deeper layers of the skin.
 Knowing how to administer first aid for hot water burns is essential for everyone.
 In this article, we will discuss the steps you should take to provide immediate care for hot water burns.

 1. Prioritize safety by turning off the source of heat.